Updated April 24, 2026

 I have a primary interest in the fundamental nature of consciousness and the practical applications of the knowledge gained from such research.
 I agree with McKelvy's assessment.
 We have barely begun this work and the impact of the practical applications is enormous.
 My lines of research in the past, in chronological order, have included mathematical logic, quantum mind, beliefs about consciousness and reality, mathematical modelling of consciousness using category theory, altered states of consciousness, anomalous phenomena, self-transformation, the flicker theory of reality, the theory of meaning fields, and instrumental transcommunication.
 Rather than summarizing them here, readers can just follow the paper trail on the Publications page.
 Completed student projects can be found on the Thesis Supervision page.
 What I will do here is to list recently completed projects and projects that my students, collaborators, and research assistants, and I are involved with at this time.

-Moi: Ten years ago I was interviewed by an editor from Wired magazine about readers who claimed to be getting messages from the deceased on their cell phones.
-With funding from the Bial Foundation, my research assistants and I have completed the second year of a project to examine possible after-death communication with cell phones.
+Moi: Eleven years ago I was interviewed by an editor from Wired magazine about readers who claimed to be getting messages from the deceased on their cell phones.
+With generous funding from the Bial Foundation, my research assistants and I are in the third year of a project to examine possible after-death communication with cell phones.
 This research has three components: a survey, interviews, and documentation of cell phone apps whose purpose is to commincate with the deceased.
-What we have found so far is that some people are having profound, meaningful experiences, that they interpret as communication from the deceased, which do not fit the usual facile dismissal of such events.
-So far these results have been communicated in a student thesis, three international presentations, and two papers.
-We are currently continuing with the third year of this project.
+What we have found so far is that some people are having profound, meaningful experiences, that they interpret as communication from the deceased and that bring them peace of mind, which do not fit the usual facile dismissal of such events.
+So far these results have been communicated in a student thesis, a faculty seminar, five international presentations, and two papers.
+We will be presenting again in the UK in June, and are working on writing additional papers.

 PhD student in Theory and Criticism: A philosophical inquiry about the veridical nature of near-death experiences.
 Successfully completed and graduated.
 You can read her dissertation here: https://ir.lib.uwo.ca/etd/7895/.